Sumilon Island is one of the best-kept secret paradises just 20 minutes by boat from the popular town of Oslob in Cebu.

 After enjoying a memorable sunset at Sumilon sandbar I headed back to Bluewater Resort Sumilon in time for dinner and wine at their Italian restaurant.

-I flew my drone camera to get some aerial shots of the resort and Sumilon island while the light was still golden.
-See the images below and let me know how I did. 😉
+I flew my drone camera to get some aerial shots of the resort and the island while the light was still golden.
+See the images below and let me know what you think.

-After stuffing myself at the buffet breakfast, I went down to the small cove in front of the resort to where they feed the baby black-tip reef sharks at around 9:00 am every morning.
+After stuffing myself at the buffet breakfast, I went down to the small cove in front of the resort where they feed the baby black-tip reef sharks at around 9:00 am every morning.